openxla/stablehlo/docs/spec_draft.md

 destination real part.
 The destination imaginary part is zeroed.

 For conversions involving **floating-point-to-integer**, the fractional part is truncated.
-The behavior is undefined if the truncated value cannot be represented in the destination type.
+If the truncated value cannot be represented in the destination type, the behavior is TBD.
 Conversions involving **complex-to-integer** follows the same behavior while converting the source real part to destination integer.
 The source imaginary part is ignored.

 For **boolean-to-any-supported-type** conversions, the value `false` is converted to zero, and the value `true` is converted to one.
 For